Mrs Thackrey is our Foundation Stage Leader

-We admit children from the term after their third birthday into our Nursery class, and then into our Foundation 2 class the term after their fifth birthday.
+We admit children from the term after their third birthday into our Nursery class, and then into our Foundation 2 class the term after their fourth birthday.
 Mrs Thackery is the EYFS leader and is able to provide further information regarding the curriculum as required.

 The Oxford Owl Website has produced this helpful guide to getting ready for school.

 Our Foundation Stage is an integral first step to your child’s career at Pearson Primary School.
 It is within the Foundation Stage that we will first teach your child about the school’s core values and this sets the tone for all of your child’s future years in our school.
 In line with the whole school curriculum key drivers, we focus on teaching children the skills to be successful members of a community, keen learners of language and confident explorers of the world around them.

 The Statutory Framework for the Early Years Foundation Stage (EYFS) sets the standards for promoting the learning, development and safety of children in our setting.
 Additionally, our ambition for the Foundation Stage curriculum aligns exactly with our whole school curriculum ambition.
 We expect that all children are academically ready for the demands of their next stage of education and that they are highly effective at interacting with the world for the benefit of themselves and others.
 In the Foundation Stage, this requires us to deliver a curriculum that provides all children with the pre-requisite knowledge that they require to be ready for Year 1.
 We provide a broad and balanced curriculum which enables every child to develop personally, emotionally, physically, creatively and intellectually to their full potential.